pantheon-systems/terminus/docs/terminus-release-automation-discovery.md

 - Upon PR merge to default, automation drafts a new release PR
   - Updates the version in config/constants.yml
   - Updates the CHANGELOG
+  - Maybe?
+Creates a draft CCB ticket??? - Phil says there should not be "Draft" CCB tickets lingering around long term
   - Phil's proposal: new branch is created from previous release, pushes it to github, creates new branch from 'dev' with above changes, PR targets previous release branch.
 - When we decide we want to create a new release, we "just" merge that PR
   - Creates the new tag